Friday, April 15, 2016

 “I don’t know.
 We are facing uncertain times.”

-“I look forward to seeing again before I board the ship,” Hans said and patted Karl on the shoulder in an awkward manner.
+“I look forward to seeing you again before I board the ship,” Hans said and patted Karl on the shoulder in an awkward manner.

 Karl nodded and leaned on the door.
 “Also, I don’t think I can go that far.”